-TABLE 18 OWN FUNDS (SOLVENCY CAPITAL)
+TABLE 17B OWN FUNDS (SOLVENCY CAPITAL) AS PER 31/12/2016

-(NOK million) Total Tier 1 Tier 1 Tier 2 Tier 3 Ordinary share capital 3,540 3,540 Share premium account related to ordinary share capital 9,711 9,711 Reconciliation reserve 15,299 15,299 Transitional on Technical Provisions 3,073 3,073 Subordinated liabilities 7,198 2,575 4,623 Deferred tax assets 0 0 Risk equalisation reserve 140 140 Total eligible own funds to meet the solvency capital requirement 38,962 31,624 2,575 4,764 0 Total eligible own funds to meet the minimum capital requirement 35,521 31,624 2,575 1,323
+(NOK million) Total Tier 1 unrestricted Tier 1 restricted Tier 2 Tier 3 Ordinary share capital 3,540 3,540 Share premium account related to ordinary share capital 9,711 9,711 Reconciliation reserve 15,299 15,299 Transitional on Technical Provisions 3,073 3,073 Subordinated liabilities 7,198 2,575 4,623 Deferred tax assets Risk equalisation reserve 140 140 Total eligible own funds to meet the solvency capital requirement 38,962 31,624 2,575 4,764 Total eligible own funds to meet the minimum capital requirement 35,521 31,624 2,575 1,323

 Tier 1 capital represents the capital with the highest loss-bearing capacity, and shall be available to cover any loss at any time.
 It consists of paid-in capital and a reconciliation reserve including transitionals on technical provisions.
 In addition, perpetual subordinated loans are included, which amount to up to 20% of the Tier 1 capital.
-Storebrand Livsforsikring's Tier 1 capital amounts to NOK 34.2 billion, which accounts for 88% of the company's total own funds (solvency capital).
-NOK 31.6 billion hereof is unrestricted.
+Storebrand Livsforsikring's Tier 1 capital amounts to NOK 36.7 billion, which accounts for 86% of the company's total own funds (solvency capital).
+NOK 34.0 billion hereof is unrestricted.

 Other subordinated liabilities (time-limited) and risk equalisation reserves are categorised as Tier 2 capital.
-Tier 2 capital can account for up to 50% of the solvency capital requirement.
-Storebrand Livsforsikring's Tier 2 capital amounts to NOK 4.8 billion, which accounts for 12% of the company's total own funds (solvency capital).
-The Tier 2 capital covers 24% of the solvency capital requirement.
+Tier 2 capital can cover up to 50% of the solvency capital requirement.
+Storebrand Livsforsikring's Tier 2 capital amounts to NOK 6.0 billion, which accounts for 14% of the company's total own funds (solvency capital).
+The Tier 2 capital covers 32% of the solvency capital requirement.

-Storebrand Livsforsikring has a minimum capital of NOK 35.5 billion, of which 34.2 billion is categorised as Tier 1 capital.
-Tier 1 capital accounts for 96 % of the total eligible own funds to meet the minimum capital requirement.
-Tier 2 capital can cover up to 20% of the minimum capital requirement, and is therefore limited to NOK 1.3 billion.
+Storebrand Livsforsikring has a minimum capital of NOK 37.9 billion, of which 36.7 billion is categorised as Tier 1 capital.
+Tier 1 capital accounts for 97% of the total eligible own funds to meet the minimum capital requirement.
+Tier 2 capital can cover up to 20% of the minimum capital requirement, and is therefore limited to NOK 1.2 billion.